 Today’s pace of business requires organizations to manage, control, and govern every ad hoc data flow across systems, teams, and ecosystem partners.
-However, the file sizes, data formats, and the sheer volume of data flowing through a business require enterprises to have technology in place to ensure that business data can flow freely and also remain secure in motion and at rest.
+However, the file sizes, data formats, and the sheer volume of data flowing through a business require enterprises to have cloud-based secure file transfer technology in place to ensure that business data can flow freely and also remain secure in motion and at rest.

 But if IT departments don’t provide the secure file transfer service capabilities employees require, they’ll just download something that does.
 And such “shadow IT” scenarios present a variety of security, governance, and control challenges that could cost your business.

-To fully understand why it is important to have an enterprise-ready secure file sharing tool, it’s important to recognize the risks if you don’t.
+To fully understand why it is important to have an enterprise-grade, cloud-based secure file transfer tool, it’s important to recognize the risks if you don’t.

 Use this guide to learn how to evaluate enterprise file sharing tools: